-

 Collaboration, leadership and influence

 Check out our introduction to leadership resources (by Dr Robin Henderson) to uncover what you think makes a great leader, your own leadership skills and other leadership styles you might wish to try out.
-You'll also find a negotiation and influencing skills workbook (by Daniela Bultoc) to aid your leadership, and how to use find the sweet spot to negotiate and influence in your own terms (by Luna Muñoz).
+You'll also find a negotiation and influencing skills workbook (by Daniela Bultoc) to aid your leadership, how to establish partnership and collaborate within and beyond academia (Alys Kay) and how to use find the sweet spot to negotiate and influence in your own terms (by Luna Muñoz).

 “If your actions create a legacy that inspires others to dream more, learn more, do more and become more, then, you are an excellent leader.”